 So, let’s talk about what are virtual events, how to plan a virtual event, how to run a virtual event – and ultimately, keeping your company events engaging in the age of virtual everything.
-We’re going to walk you through exactly how to host a virtual event!
+Gillespie Productions are going to walk you through exactly how to host a virtual event!

 What is a Virtual Event?

 A virtual event is any gathering of people in an online space to participate in the same program/event.
 It usually comes in the form of video conferencing or live streams.

 With the pandemic out there and major cities on lockdown, making your next event virtual is a likely reality.

 Some examples of virtual events include: